jdossgollin/lab-guide/docs/papers.md

 This is helpful for avoiding later conflicts over authorship.
 The first author is also responsible for editing the document, managing and adding references, and complying with journal submission guides.

-## Openness

-As described in [Open Science](/open/), you should use open-source and reproducible tools with version control to write papers, within reason (e.g., if you are working with a collaborator who requires Microsoft Word's accessibility features).
-Although LaTeX has a steep learning curve, [Lorena A. Barba](https://lorenabarba.com/gallery/reproducibility-pi-manifesto/){:target="_blank"} points out that

-> When I have been obligated to use that method for collaborative writing (e.g., NSF panel report), I was miserable: multiple versions of a Word document are sent over email and people read over changes and "accept changes" and it takes an incredible amount of time.
-It hinders collaboration, it is unmanageable, error-prone, unsafe and laborious.
-My workflow—update, diff or merge if needed, edit (in portable and fast raw text), latex, bibtex, commit—is a breeze in comparison.
-> ... [these practices] have an immediate benefit in the protection of the knowledge being created in my research group.
-Code, data, writing and graphics are available to all members in the group, are curated, backed up, and shared openly.

-In addition to LaTeX, tools like Markdown with `pandoc-citeproc` that work with version control can be used, especially for first drafts of documents.

 ## Plagiarism and referencing

 Plagiarism is unacceptable in any form.